-Pursuant to Education Code, Chapter 56, the following guidelines approved by the Coordinating Board shall be utilized for awarding Texas Public Educational Grants, Emergency Tuition and Fees Loans, and Toward Excellence, Access, & Success (TEXAS) Grants by the Components in The Texas State University System.
+Pursuant to Education Code, Chapter 56, the following guidelines submitted to the Coordinating Board shall be utilized for awarding Texas Public Educational Grants, Emergency Tuition and Fees Loans, and Toward Excellence, Access, & Success (TEXAS) Grants by the Components in The Texas State University System.

 4.1 Assessments for Grant and Loan Programs.
-Each Texas State University System Component shall set aside, each academic year, not less than 15 percent nor more than 20 percent out of each resident and
+Each Texas State University System Component shall set aside, each academic year, not less than 15 percent nor more than 20 percent out of each resident and 3 percent out of each nonresident student's tuition charge under Education Code, Section

-3 percent out of each nonresident student's tuition charge under Education Code, Section 54.051 as provided by the General Appropriations Act for the applicable academic year.
-Of the funds set aside pursuant to this Section, not more than 90 percent shall be used for Texas Public Educational Grants and not more than 10 percent shall be used for emergency loans to students.
+54.051 as provided by the General Appropriations Act for the applicable academic year.
+Of the funds set aside pursuant to this Paragraph, not more than 90 percent shall be used for Texas Public Educational Grants and not more than 10 percent shall be used for emergency loans to students.

 - 4.2 Approval of Guidelines.
-The guidelines for the award of grants shall be submitted to the Coordinating Board for review and approval before any grants are made through this program. - 4.3 Criteria for Awarding Grants. - 4.31 Enrollment.
+The guidelines for the award of grants shall be submitted to the Coordinating Board before any grants are made through this program. - 4.3 Criteria for Awarding Grants. - 4.31 Enrollment.
 Grants are to be made only to students who actually enroll in the term or terms for which the grant is awarded. - 4.32 Need.
-Grants shall be based upon financial need of the applicant and may be used to aid students who may have demonstrable financial need but are ineligible for other aid programs. - 4.33 Needs Analysis Procedures.
-Financial needs of students are to be determined by use of accepted needs analysis procedures, generally in use in other "needs based" financial assistance programs although the Component, in its discretion, may consider factors not covered by the "needs based" financial assistance programs.
-In such case, the Component must state in writing the reasons for its decision. - 4.34 Separation of Funds.
+Grants shall be based upon financial need of the applicant and may be used to aid students who may have demonstrable financial need. - 4.33 Needs Analysis Procedures.
+Financial needs of students are to be determined by use of accepted needs analysis procedures, generally in use in other "needs based" financial assistance programs. - 4.34 Separation of Funds.
 Funds set aside from resident student tuition charges may be used only for grants to resident students.
 Funds set aside from nonresident student tuition charges may be used only for grants to nonresident students.
 After the end of the sixth class week of each semester, a Component may transfer any excess funds set aside from tuition paid by resident or nonresident students.
 Priority for awarding grants from any excess funds set aside from tuition paid by resident shall be given to resident students. - 4.35 Transfer of Funds.
 Any or all of the funds set aside for making Texas Public Educational Grants may be transferred to the Coordinating Board, to be used for matching federal or other grant funds for awarding to students at each Component, provided such amounts can be equally matched by funds held by the Coordinating Board and further provided unencumbered funds transferred are returned upon request of the Component President. - 4.36 Full Use of Funds.
 At the end of a Fiscal Year, if the total amount of unencumbered funds that have been set aside under this program by a Component, together with the total amount of unencumbered funds transferred by the Component to the Texas Higher Education Coordinating Board exceeds 150 percent of the amount of funds set aside by the Component in the fiscal year, and the Component shall transfer the excess amount to the Coordinating Board for the purpose of awarding scholarships as provided by law to students at other universities.